dzuk-mutant/blockchain/info/faq.md

 Firstly, censorship is normally performed at a state level, in a way where access by any other means is impossible or very difficult.

 Blocking isn't censorship.
 Nobody is actually stopping you from listening to hate groups in the entire fediverse.
 If you don't like what an instance blocks, then go on a different instance.

-Communities have the right to define their own boundaries, whether you agree with the motivations or not.

-Secondly, ideologies do not exist in a vacuum - they have implications and consequences, and not all ideologies should be considered equal because of that.
-You know, Nazism is an ideology but for decades most people have had the common sense to dismiss it.
+We all have relatively little power here.

+Secondly, the people that are behind these blocklists have already decided that certain peoples' opinions aren't important, that certain people are worthy of hatred and abuse.
+Blocking is simply damage control.
+To suggest it's anything else is really disingenuous.

 <br/>